minprog/adventure/steps/5 forced/index.md

 If a player enters a room that has a direction named `FORCED`:

-- the long room description will be printed (always),
+- the long room description will be printed (even if already visited),
 - the player will be immediately moved back to the connected room,
-- the default description for the connected room will be printed.
+- the description for the connected room will be printed.

 ## Hints

-- You'll most likely want to do a check each time you move to a new room.
-If there's a `FORCED` connection in the new room, take a good look around and follow the forced route.

-- As you're going to have to print the description, handle this in the main game loop and not in the `move` method!
-To accomplish this, you have to add a new method to the `Adventure` class:

-    - `is_forced` will allow us to check if the current room has a forced connection

-    - note that you can use the existing `get_long_description`!
+Currently, the `Room` class decides whether to print the short or long description.
+Change it to account for the specification above.